paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-871-civilian-employees.md

 <a id="section-8749a"></a>
 ## § 8749a.
-Civil service mariners of military sealift command 11 So in original.
-Phrase “military sealift command” probably should be capitalized.: alcohol testing
+Civil service mariners of Military Sealift Command: alcohol testing

 The Secretary of the Navy may prescribe regulations establishing a program to conduct on-duty reasonable suspicion alcohol testing and post-accident alcohol testing of civil service mariners of the Military Sealift Command who are assigned to vessels.

 ### Statutory Notes

 #### Amendments
+2019—Pub.
+L. 116–92 capitalized “Military Sealift Command” in section catchline.

 2018—Pub.
 L. 115–232, § 807(d)(6), renumbered [section 7479a of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section7479a&num=0&edition=prelim) as this section.

 #### Effective Date of 2018 Amendment